-Trained as a family practitioner to address acute and chronic conditions, Dr. McNaughton specializes in autoimmune disease, allergies, and digestive issues.
+Trained as a family practitioner to address acute and chronic conditions, Dr. McNaughton focuses on autoimmune disease, allergies, and digestive issues.
 Primary care services include annual gynecological exams, STD and other blood testing, cholesterol and blood pressure management, smoking cessation, stress management, referral for preventative screening such as mammograms and bone scans and referral to other providers as appropriate.
 She facilitates healing as a knowledgeable guide and partner, helping her patients make lasting changes and achieve health goals.
 Her patients are motivated and are active participants in their healing process.

 Dr. McNaughton holds your comprehensive medical record and helps you to coordinate care with other practitioners.
 Her treatment approach is to remove obstacles to cure and improve the functioning of the body so that disease cycles are stopped or slowed.
 Treatments can also minimize the side effects of medications and improve their effectiveness.
 History, labs, and diagnosis are the same as conventional doctors.
 Therapeutics are natural medicine and some prescriptions as necessary.